carbon-design-system/carbon-web-components/docs/styling.md

 }
 ```

-The color of the button in below code changes to one of `g100` theme:
+The color of the button in the code below changes to the one in the `g100` theme:

 ```html
 <footer>